 We have successfully grown potatoes in Easy DIY potato towers for a few years now.
 The video shows you how to layer the spuds in straw and soil in an easily constructed wire tube.

 It’s also our Tuesday in the Garden Blog Hop!
 Please Check out all the blogs linked at the bottom of this post for DIY Garden projects you will love!

 Growing potatoes is easy.
 For decades Dave planted potatoes in hills in our heavy clay garden.
 Potatoes grew ok in those hills; even in our horrible heavy clay soil.

 BUT!
 There is a real downside to growing potatoes in the garden, unbound, so to speak.
-We can never harvest them all!
-No matter how hard we look: a couple of potatoes, some years a LOT of potatoes are left in the garden.
-They were scabby too.
-Most unappealing, especially late in the season.
+We can never harvest them all.
+No matter how hard we look a couple of potatoes, some years a LOT of potatoes are left in the garden.

 Wire Potato Towers are easy to make, and easy to harvest!
 They are fantastic garden space savers!
 This is a sure fire way to bring in a potato harvest even if all you have for space is a sunny patio or flower bed!
 And most important of all; the potatoes are healthier!

 We had no potato Scab the few years we’ve grown potatoes in wire towers.
 That’s why we are growing them this way again.
-So easy to move the towers each year to rotate the garden crops too!
-Harvest by digging your hands into the straw, pushing over the wire tower or lifting it up.
-All the spuds will be harvested.
-No strays.
-Handy towers!
+So easy to move the towers each year to rotate the garden crops too.

 LET’S GROW SOME SPUDS: